 Describe how you will collect your samples.
-Note: If you are using a specific program (e.g. WV Save Our Streams) you will only need to reference the SOPs.
+If you are using a specific program (e.g. WV Save Our Streams) you will only need to reference its standard operating procedures (SOPs).

 - What will be sampled (e.g. the water, bottom sediment, aquatic life etc.)?

 List the types of sampling containers and/or other equipment to be used.